notaSWE/notablog/_posts/2023-02-19-ChatGPT-Proves-How-Good-My-Music-Taste-Is.md

 3. The trigger for the lambda function would a CloudWatch Event running on a cron schedule
 4. I wanted to share the above buildout with the world so it all needed to be in terraform

 That said, I used ChatGPT for all of it...and it works!
-Thanks for reading :sunglasses:
+Thanks for reading 😎

 [Check it out on my GitHub](https://github.com/notaSWE/wallofrecords)